OfficeDev/office-js-docs-pr/docs/develop/get-the-whole-document-from-an-add-in-for-powerpoint-or-word.md

   - A CSS file (**Program.css**) to contain the styles and formatting for the add-in.

-- An add-in only manifest file (**GetDoc_App.xml**) for the add-in, available on a shared network folder or add-in catalog.
+- A manifest file (**GetDoc_App.xml** or **GetDoc_App.json**) for the add-in, available on a shared network folder or add-in catalog.
 The manifest file must point to the location of the HTML file mentioned previously.

 Alternatively, you can create an add-in for your Office application using one of the following options.
 You won't have to create new files as the equivalent of each required file will be available for you to update.
 For example, the Yeoman generator options include **./src/taskpane/taskpane.html**, **./src/taskpane/taskpane.js**, **./src/taskpane/taskpane.css**, and **./manifest.xml**.